Name: Sandra Rayner

 Did you pursue another degree?

-Worked in marketing at Coca Cola after graduating MBA, it exceeded my expectations.
+I worked in marketing at Coca Cola after graduating MBA, and it exceeded my expectations.

 Which of your skills do you find to be the most helpful in your line of work?